633 FW 1

 C. Engage the Friends organization in strategic planning opportunities for the partnership to help identify joint projects between the Service and Friends (e.g., general board meetings or special retreats, Service annual work planning meetings, Service staff meetings).
 Employees can find guidance for possible projects by reviewing appropriate management and planning documents (e.g., Comprehensive Conservation Plans, Visitor Services Plans);

-D. Provide a variety of support services to Friends at local, State, Regional, and national levels;
+D. Provide a variety of support services to Friends at local, State, regional, and national levels;

 E. Provide opportunities for recognition of Friends organizations; and

 F. Participate in Friends activities, programs, services, projects, and meetings that help meet the joint goals of the partnership, whether on or off-site, except when they contain the prohibited activities we describe in section 1.12B.
+Service employees remain subject to applicable ethics laws and regulations, including, but not limited to, the Standards of Conduct for Employees of the Executive Branch and the Department’s supplemental regulations when performing these duties.

 1.15 May Service employees and volunteers be Friends members and serve on a Friends Board of Directors?